 Surgical Procedures: Vertebroplasty

-A vertebroplasty may be recommended in some cases of cancers within the bone that have caused a compression fracture.
-These fractures may be caused by a cancer that starts in the bone or another type of cancer that has spread to the bone, including breast, prostate, lung, and other cancers.
-It may also be recommended in non-cancerous, or benign conditions like osteoporosis, benign tumors, and osteonecrosis.
+Compression fractures may be caused by cancer that starts in the bone or cancer that has metastasized (spread) to your bone, including breast, prostate, lung, and other cancers.
+It may also happen in non-cancerous, or benign conditions like osteoporosis, benign tumors, and osteonecrosis.

 What is recovery like?